LauraOneasca/tv-show-info/README.md

 ## To do

+- Replace mock images with real images (.webp where possible, and different sizes for different scren sizes)
 - Test on more browsers and screen sizes
 - Mock the API calls
 - Improve styling (update in real time nr of carousel slides when the user resizes the browser)